ofek/pycli-mcp/docs/install.md

 -----

-`click-mcp-server` is available on PyPI and can be installed with a package manager like [pip](https://github.com/pypa/pip).
+`pycli-mcp` is available on PyPI and can be installed with a package manager like [pip](https://github.com/pypa/pip).

 ```
-pip install click-mcp-server
+pip install pycli-mcp
 ```

 /// note